Saint-Sylvestre coup d'état: Background

 In 1958, after the French Fourth Republic began to consider granting independence to most of its African colonies, nationalist leader Barthélemy Boganda met with Prime Minister Charles de Gaulle to discuss terms for the independence of Oubangui-Chari, a French colonial territory which later became the Central African Republic (CAR).
 De Gaulle accepted his request, and on 1 December 1958, Boganda declared the establishment of the autonomous CAR, with full independence to follow soon.
 He became the autonomous territory's first Prime Minister.
 However, he was killed in a plane crash on 29 March 1959, while en route to the capital, Bangui.
-National elections held on 5 April, which were handily won by Boganda's party, Movement for the Social Evolution of Black Africa (MESAN).
+National elections were held on 5 April, which were handily won by Boganda's party, Movement for the Social Evolution of Black Africa (MESAN).

 Dacko, with the backing of the French High Commissioner, the Bangui Chamber of Commerce, and Boganda's widow, offered himself as a candidate to lead the Council of Government.
 Goumba was hesitant to divide the populace, and after a month in power conceded the presidency to Dacko.
 Dacko became consumed with administrative work and, though he had initially retained Goumba as Minister of State, dismissed him after several months.
 In 1960 Goumba founded a new political party, the Democratic Evolution Movement of Central Africa (MEDAC), and claimed it carried the ideals of Boganda and MESAN.
 Frightened by its rapid growth, Dacko declared his intent to revive MESAN.
 The Central African Republic received its full independence from France on 13 August 1960.
 Dacko pushed several measures through the Assembly which invested him as President of the Republic and head of state, and gave the government wide authority to suppress political opposition.
 By 1962 he had arrested Goumba and declared MESAN the sole party of the state.
 Goumba was eventually given a moderate sentence and subsequently permitted to move to France to complete his education.